Bryan Baptiste

 Bryan J. Baptiste (October 15, 1955 – June 22, 2008) was an American politician and member of the Republican Party.
-He served as mayor of the County of Kauai in Hawaii from 2002 until his death.
+He served as mayor of the County of Kauaʻi in Hawaii from 2002 until his death.

 Early life

-Baptiste was born in Līhuʻe, Kauai.
+Baptiste was born in Līhuʻe, Kauaʻi.
 He was the youngest child Eva Sybil Gomes and Anthony "Tony" Carmos Baptiste.
 Baptiste was Kānaka Maoli (Indigenous Hawaiian), Chinese, and a descendant of Portuguese immigrants who settled in Hawaii.
-He came from a family that has long been involved in politics on Kauai, including his father, who was chair of the former Kauai county board of supervisors, a position equivalent to mayor today.
+He came from a family that has long been involved in politics on Kauaʻi, including his father, who was chair of the former Kauaʻi county board of supervisors, a position equivalent to mayor today.

 Career

 In 1996, Baptiste, then manager of the Kaua'i War Memorial Convention Hall and head of an islandwide park beautification program, was elected to the Kaua'i County Council.
 Baptiste served as a member of the council for six years before running for mayor to succeed Republican Maryanne Kusaka, who was ineligible to run again due to term limits.
 In the 2002 mayoral election, Baptiste faced two fellow councilmembers, Democrats Ron Kouchi and Randal Valenciano.
 In the September primary election, Baptiste received 38% of the vote, Kouchi received 35%, and Valenciano won 21%, allowing Baptiste and Kouchi to advance to the runoff.
 In the runoff Baptiste defeated Kouchi, winning 12,174 votes to Kouchi's 10,517.

 In 2006, Baptiste avoided a runoff by two votes (he needed fifty percent of the vote plus one vote to win), joking, "We had one vote more than we needed to win.
 That's the cushion."